-Given this partnership view of life at every scale, it follows that the human species has evolved for partnership.
+Given this partnership view of life at every scale, and the extraordinarily social nature of the human species, it follows that humanity has evolved for partnership.
 We are biologically primed for a life of partnership with other human beings and the natural world.
 No wonder we feel a profound sense of rightness when we visit an old-growth forest or any environment shaped by the partnership dynamics of nature.

 Being aware of the interconnected web of partnerships permeating every sphere of our existence — all the way out and all the way in — gives rise to a partnership mindset or worldview.
 It shapes the way we see and think about life and people.
 The eyes of partnership can see connection where conventionally trained minds see only separateness and division.

 The experience of separation from others — physically, emotionally, ideologically, etc. — can be devastating.
 Every particle of your being knows you’re supposed to feel connected.